WiFi that is self-powered, decentralised and green.

 INTRO

-During my master Digital Design, I started working in Figma for the first time and learned a little bit about the laws of UX.
-I was intrigued and wanted to know more about UX and UI.
+During my Master’s in Digital Design, I started working in Figma for the first time and learned about the principles of UX.
+I was intrigued and wanted to know more about UX and UI design.

-Therefore, I signed up for Ladies at UX, hoping that a mentor could guide.
-I was lucky to be matched with a Joris Feitz, who has been a UX designer at Achtung for over five years.
+Therefore, I signed up for Ladies at UX, hoping that a mentor could guide me.
+I was lucky to be matched with Joris Feitz, who has been a UX designer at Achtung for over five years.

-In this mentorship I learned about the basics of Figma, what steps to follow and in what order when designing a website, and setting up a design system.
+In this mentorship, I learned the basics of Figma, the steps to follow (and in what order) when designing a website, and how to set up a design system.

-I learned all this working on a fictive case called Cycle.
-During the master there was a course Speculative Design in which I set up a concept for a design idea.
-I decided to use this as a case study for the mentorship and designed a website for the fictional product Cycle.
+I learned all this while working on a fictive case called Cycle.
+During the master’s program, there was a course on Speculative Design in which I set up a concept for a design idea.
+I decided to use this concept as a case study for the mentorship and designed a website for the fictional product Cycle.

 CASE STUDY